 Here at Camp Douglas we understand the importance of fueling our bodies with food to nourish us throughout the day.
 We offer comfort style food so campers get a taste of home while away.
 Along with breakfast, lunch, and dinner, we also offer an evening snack (“Mug-Up”).
 The kitchen staff work hard to prepare a variety of options for breakfast in order to give our campers a positive start to their day.
 Lunches and dinners bring fun twists on classic camp foods such as taco salad and sloppy joes.
 Themed meals bring fun and amusement to the dining hall.
 Camp Douglas endeavors to send all campers away from the table with a full belly.
 We offer vegetarian options upon request at registration.

 Camp Douglas is a NUT-FREE ZONE to ensure the safety of all of our campers, visitors and staff with nut allergies.
 We work hard to be nut free, but we can not guarantee a nut-free site.
 If snacks are brought by campers with nuts, they are removed from the cabin and returned to the parents/caregivers at the end of the week.
 We do not allow foods containing nuts in our kitchen at any time.

-Our head cook has extensive experience providing vegan, vegetarian and gluten-free meal options – but he needs time to prepare!
-Please let us know as soon as possible what your camper’s dietary needs are.
+Please let us know at registration time what your camper’s dietary needs are.
 You may also choose to send along some special snacks and meal alternatives to supplement what we offer.
 If you have further concerns, please contact us at email@example.com.

 What if my camper is just a picky eater?